It’s been a crazy few months in the college sports landscape as the future of NCAA athletics continues to change.

 Part of the issue in losing those like Texas and Oklahoma is it limits the conference’s chances of earning a spot in the College Football Playoff.
 The Sooners qualified for the four-team postseason four times already.

-Hopefully, the Big 12 can find similar success between the teams that remain and the four newcomers.
+Hopefully, the Big 12 can find similar success with the teams that remain and the four newcomers.

 It’s also possible that the conference isn’t done expanding just yet.
-Schools like Memphis expressed disappointment on not being chosen to join.
+Schools like Memphis expressed disappointment at not being chosen to join.

 “We’re always going to be open to new opportunities as they present themselves.
 We’re living in a very fast-changing athletic environment, and we will be at 14 for a while, we will drop back to 12, and as there are targets of opportunity or as there are situations that dictate that we change composition, we’ll be prepared to do those things.”

-Although this is happening awfully quick, it appears the Big 12 is adjusting to the current times and should be just fine in the future.
+Although this is happening awfully quickly, it appears the Big 12 is adjusting to the current times and should be just fine in the future.